rjmarzec/rjmarzec.github.io/pages/about.md

 #### Hi there!

 I'm Robert Marzec, and this is my website.
 Here you'll find a portfolio of my past projects, my resume, and a bit about me!

 I'm currently a Junior majoring in Computer Science and minoring in Business at the University of Michigan.
 I love cats, games, and building awesome experiences for people.
-Between weird hackathon games and random mobile tools, I've done some cool stuff.
+Between weird hackathon games and random mobile tools, I've done a lot of cool stuff that you can find here!

 If you're looking for a software developer who doesn't take himself too seriously and comes bundled with lots of fun ideas, you've come to the right site.
 While we're at it, here's a fun picture of me with a smoothie: